simirian/nvim-contour/README.md

 the `buffer` component, and you can use it with `{ "buffer", ... }`, replacing `...` with whatever options you desire.

+If you're unsure about how to configure a component, then just look at the source code.
+You can find it wherever your plugin is locally installed.
+Running the vim command below should show you where it is located. (explanation given above command)

+         `=` to print output of this lua expression
+         |      the value of the 'runtimepath' option
+         |      |           the part that matches this regular expression
+         v      v           v
+    :lua =vim.o.runtimepath:match("[^,]*nvim%-contour")

+You can also find the component modules by running the command below, replacing "COMPONENT" with the component you want to find (or "*" to list them all).

+                  list files loaded in the runtime
+                  |                      look for the component's lua module
+                  v                      v
+    :lua =vim.api.nvim_get_runtime_file("lua/contour/components/COMPONENT.lua", true)

 ### buffer

 The `buffer` component displays information about a buffer.
 All options are